Cook smarter

 • Or just weigh 6g of whatever salt you have

-For bread baking specifically, salt is usually calculated as a baker's percentage of flour weight — typically 1.8-2.2%.
-At that level of precision, weighing salt is essential.
+For bread baking specifically, salt is usually calculated as a baker's percentage of flour weight, typically 1.8-2.2%.
+At that level of precision, weighing salt is the only reliable method.

 Storing kosher salt